pd-projects/hugo-puredata.info/content/objects/plus~.md

 outlets:
   1st:
     signal: the result of the operation.

-arguments:
-  float: "initialize value of right inlet and makes it only take floats instead of signals (default 0)."
 draft: false
-pdcategory: Audio Math

 ---
 This object combine two signals as above, or, if you give a numeric argument, the right inlet only takes floats (no signals) and the argument initializes the right inlet value.